ToolShed

 • designing the garden space and creating a planting plan

-• We can be there to help build a garden, but will not be available for continued maintenance.
+• We will help build your garden, but will not be available for continued maintenance.
+That’s up to you!

-• We will be available for ongoing assistance via phone/email to answer any questions that may come up related to gardening and garden-based education.
+• We are be available for ongoing assistance via phone/email to answer any questions that may come up related to gardening and garden-based education.

 What does a Land to Learn professional development workshop look like?